planetarian/damecon-browser/README.md

 ### From a Release build:

+From the Releases page, download one of the following:

+Installer: `damecon-browser-*.Setup.exe`

+- Simply download and run it to install.
+- This provides automatic updates for Damecon, and the simplest overall process.

+Alternatively, use the zip file: `damecon-browser-*.zip`

-Download the `damecon-browser-*.zip`, extract it to an empty folder, and run `damecon-browser.exe`.
+- Download and extract its contents to an empty folder, and run `damecon-browser.exe` from the extracted files.
+- This lets you use specific versions if desired, but lacks automatic updates.

 ### From source code, using `yarn`: